Math

 • You can always return to ALEKS to brush up on topics you may have forgotten as you cover them in your courses.

-I have taken the ALEKS PPL Math Knowledge Assessment - now what?
+I have taken the ALEKS PPL Math Knowledge Check - now what?
+How many times can I attempt ALEKS?
+Are there any rules around subsequent attempts?

-Once you are finished with the ALEKS PPL Math Knowledge Assessment, you will immediately receive your score and some information about what that score means.
+Once you are finished with the ALEKS PPL Math Knowledge Check, you will immediately receive your score and some information about what that score means.
+Everyone gets 5 total attempts over a one-year period.
+The ALEKS system settings (rules) behind subsequent attempts are as follows:

-Why should I try my best on the ALEKS Math Knowledge Assessment?
+Why should I try my best on the ALEKS Math Knowledge Check?

 What is Southwestern’s honor code?